Resources

 Strunk and White, as it is often called, is not the extensive style guide that The Chicago Manual of Style or the AP Stylebook are.
 But it covers the basic use of the English language in a no-nonsense, concise manner.

-The Chicago Manual of Style, 17th edition, 2017 – Widely used for many types of writing; extensive and comprehensive.
+The Chicago Manual of Style, 18th edition, 2024 – Widely used for many types of writing; extensive and comprehensive.
 Also available online by subscription.

 A quick guide to its citation style can be found on the manual’s website.

-AP Stylebook, 2016 – The Associated Press stylebook is used particularly for journalism.
+AP Stylebook, 2024–2026 – The Associated Press stylebook is used particularly for journalism.
 Also available online by subscription.

-The MLA Handbook, 8th edition, 2016 – Published by the Modern Language Association of America.
+The MLA Handbook, 9th edition, 2021 – Published by the Modern Language Association of America.
 Used for academic writing.

-A Manual for Writers of Research Papers, Theses, and Dissertations, 8th edition, 2013 – Also called Turabian style, after its original author, Kate L. Turabian.
+A Manual for Writers of Research Papers, Theses, and Dissertations, 9th edition, 2018 – Also called Turabian style, after its original author, Kate L. Turabian.
 Published by the University of Chicago Press.

 A quick guide to citation and references styles can be found on the manual’s website.

-Publication Manual of the American Psychological Association, 6th edition, 2010 – APA Style is commonly used for academic writing, particularly the social sciences.
-It's an excellent and easy-to-read reference for reporting on the social sciences and any statistical data.
+Publication Manual of the American Psychological Association, 7th edition, 2020 – APA Style is commonly used for academic writing, particularly the social sciences.
+It’s an excellent and easy-to-read reference for reporting on the social sciences and any statistical data.

-U.S. Government Printing Office Style Manual, 2008, available as downloadable text or PDF files.
+U.S. Government Printing Office Style Manual, 2016, available as downloadable text or PDF files.

 Style Guides – Specialized

 Microsoft Manual of Style, 4th edition, 2012 – Widely used for software and application documentation.
+This book is out of print, but it is excellent for interface documentation.
+If you can find a good used copy, I highly recommend this.

 The AMA also has a blog, the AMA STYLE Insider, that addresses AMA style issues and questions.